-1) Changes relative to the 2019 version of Faculty Handbook are shown in boldface, underline, strikethrough.

-2) To emphasize the new prohibition, the section on supervisees is moved earlier [new Section 6-I(a); previously, Section 6-I(b)]; as a consequence, the section on non-supervisees is moved later [new Section 6-I(b); previously, Section 6-I(a)].

-3) Changes are made in Section 3-G to conform to revised Section 6-I. Recognizing the range of faculty views on this subject, and to avoid driving relationships underground, Section 3-G(c) requires disclosure and provides the possibility of special arrangements in unusual situations, such as prior family or other relationships.

-4) The suggestions from the first reading in the March 2020 Senate meeting taken into account by moving a paragraph from Section 6-I (c) to the beginning of Section 6-I (a), and replacing it by a short summary of relevant part in Section 6-I (c).
+- 1) Changes relative to the 2019 version of Faculty Handbook are shown in boldface, underline, strikethrough (strikethrough deleted from the "clean" version). - 2) To emphasize the new prohibition, the section on supervisees is moved earlier [new Section 6-I(a); previously, Section 6-I(b)]; as a consequence, the section on non-supervisees is moved later [new Section 6-I(b); previously, Section 6-I(a)]. - 3) Changes are made in Section 3-G to conform to revised Section 6-I. Recognizing the range of faculty views on this subject, and to avoid driving relationships underground, Section 3-G(c) requires disclosure and provides the possibility of special arrangements in unusual situations, such as prior family or other relationships. - 4) The suggestions from the first reading in the March 2020 Senate meeting taken into account by moving a paragraph from Section 6-I (c) to the beginning of Section 6-I (a), and replacing it by a short summary of relevant part in Section 6-I (c).
 [Search for "Note:" to find all these changes.]

+3-G PERSONAL CONFLICTS OF INTEREST